hapax/hapax.github.io/assets/simple-physics.md

 Fermi estimates.
 But it's a subtle art, and just like dimensional analysis, there is quite a bit going on under the hood to ensure it works.
-First of all, somewhat counterintuitively, *more subestimates is better* because our under- and overestimates will tend to balance each other out.
+First of all, our under- and overestimates will tend to balance each other out.
 This is also the reason we use geometric means.
 If the true value is $x$, and $a$ underestimates by a factor $c$, while $b$ overestimates by a factor $c$, then $\sqrt{ab} =
 \sqrt{x^2} = x$ is the true value.
+Note that more subestimates will tend to *increase the variance* of our answers, so once again, we should KISS.

 This is an example of the
 [wisdom of the crowd](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd), where